-The game board can be printed as 2 A4 sheets to be glued together to create an A3 format.
+The game board

 It presents a region highly affected by looting: the Europe and MENA region (Middle East and North Africa).
 This area is representative of what is happening on an international scale.

 On the board, there are 4 excavation zones that will accommodate the "Excavation Site" cards.
 Each zone illustrates different aspects of looting: